siran/writing/books/The Emergence of Self/The Emergence of Self - 000 Introduction.md

 not second substances.
 They are internally carried organizations that steer the loop.

-This is why the self cannot be reduced either to the body taken as bare support or to an abstract "mind" floating above biology.
-The loop has a physical support.
-But what it recognizes as body is already an imprint of that support: an internally stabilized organization of boundary, reach, damage, need, position, and continuity.
-The self is the recurrent steering loop carried by that support and guided through such imprints.
+This is why the self cannot be reduced either to the body or to an abstract "mind" floating above biology.
+The loop is physically realized, of course, but it does not need the idea of a body in order to persist.
+What it later recognizes as body is already an imprint: an internally stabilized image of boundary, reach, damage, need, position, and continuity.
+The self is the recurrent steering loop; the body is one of the images by which that loop may come to identify itself.

 From this perspective, several old disputes change shape.